LimeBlast/long-haul/_posts/2016-09-01-learning-from-ones-mistakes.markdown

 - the-makers-guide-to-the-zombie-apocalypse
 ---

-After a number of failures with the other projects I've worked on recently, I was looking forward to a success with Project 3: LED Lights.
+<p class="intro"><span class="dropcap">A</span>fter a number of failures with the other projects I've worked on recently, I was looking forward to a success with Project 3: LED Lights.</p>

 How hard can it be to wire up some LEDs?
 [I've done it at least once before](/2016/08/07/you-light-up-my-heart/), so surely this project is the same thing - just with larger LEDs?
 Bash 3 LEDs into a parallel circuit with the bench power supply, add a fuse to stop things from exploding, jobs a good'un.